Raina-M/detectCO_by_scRNAseq/pipeline.md

 done
 ```
 #### - Optional: Separation of cells by species origin
 Before moving forward, it is noteworthy that our single-cell library was prepared for mixed pollens from two different species - *R. breviuscula* and *R. tenuis*, so we need to assign each cell with a species identity.
 To this end, we mapped reads across all cells to both species, and then compare the alignment rates between two species to determine which species that a certain cell exactly comes from.
 The alignment rate can be read from `hisat2` log file `aln.stdout`, and read number kept can be read from `umi_collapse.stdout`.
+If a cell was assigned to a ceratin species but the alignment rate was below 25%, this cell would be discarded.

-### 4. SNP calling across gametes and selection of markers (GMGs)
+### 4. SNP calling and selection of markers (GMGs) across gametes
-SNP calling for gametes were also done by `bcftools` but you can choose your own tool.
+SNP calling for gametes were also done by `bcftools` but you can of course choose other tools.
 The following code is just for one cell, identified by `$BC` (barcode).
 In practice, you need loop all valid cells.
-[TIGER](https://github.com/Imoteph/TIGER_Whole-Genome_Genotyping-by-Sequencing) is a tool for CO detection for F2 offspring.
-Here we only use one function from TIGER.
+In the last step, `get_subset.pl` was originally from [TIGER](https://github.com/Imoteph/TIGER_Whole-Genome_Genotyping-by-Sequencing), a tool for genotyping and CO detection for F2 offspring.
 You can check the original TIGER paper for details, but this script is also included in this github page.
 ```
 # ----- SNP calling -----
 # mpileup to generating genotype likelihood